 Viewing System Logs on Ubuntu

-In order to reach the core of an issue, or to see if your application or system is behaving in the desired manner, you can view the system log files either graphically or through command line in the following ways:
+To reach the core of an issue, or to see if your application or system is behaving in the desired manner, you can view the system log files either graphically or through the command line in the following ways:

 - Gnome Logs utility (Graphic)